DatepollSystems/Home/docs/DatePoll/index.md

 Please head to [this page](./installation.md) for a detailed installation process.

 ### Updating your existing DatePoll instance.
 We try to make the update process as easy as possible.
-[Click me](./update.md) for more informations.
+[Click me](./update.md) for more information.

 ### Develop on DatePoll
 Do you want to develop or play with DatePoll?
 [Click me](./devAndBuilding.md) for detailed development